DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ## Disable Page Caching

 When navigation to a cached page occurs in [role code](authentication/user-roles.md), local and session storage content is not preserved.
-See [Troubleshooting: Local Storage Values Set in the Role Code Are Lost](authentication/user-roles.md#actions-that-work-in-test-code-fail-within-a-role) for more information.
+See [Troubleshooting: Test Actions Fail After Authentication](authentication/user-roles.md#test-actions-fail-after-authentication) for more information.

 You can disable page caching to keep items in these storages after navigation.
 Use the `fixture.disablePageCaching` and `test.disablePageCaching` methods to disable caching during a particular fixture or test.